citp/privacy-policy-historical/w/ww/wwf/wwfoldschool.com.md

 **Sharing your personal information**

-We do not sell, trade, or rent Users personal identification information to others.
-We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.We may use third party service providers to help us operate our business and the Site or administer activities on our behalf, such as sending out newsletters or surveys.
+We **DO NOT** sell, trade, or rent Users personal identification information to others.
+We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.
+We may use third party service providers to help us operate our business and the Site or administer activities on our behalf, such as sending out newsletters or surveys.
 We may share your information with these third parties for those limited purposes provided that you have given us your permission.

+We do not share your personal data with any third-party advertisers or ad networks for their advertising except for: (i) hashed or device identifiers (to the extent they are personal data in some countries); (ii) with your separate permission or (iii) data already visible to any users of the website (e.g. profile).
+However, if you view or click on an ad on or off our site or apps, the ad provider will get a signal that someone visited the page that displayed the ad, and they may through the use of mechanisms such as cookies determine it is you.
+Advertising partners can associate personal data collected by the advertiser directly from you with our cookies and similar technologies.
+In such instances, we seek to contractually require such advertising partners to obtain your explicit, opt-in consent before doing so.

 **Compliance with children’s online privacy protection act**